 While a great deal of American history will be included in this Volume (ie. the American Revolution, the War Between the States, the War in Vietnam, the Civil Rights movement, etc.), it will not necessarily replace American history for those students seeking to fill a high school requirement.
 Can you use this volume to dovetail American history?
 Absolutely, but it is a world history text with a heavier emphasis on the West for the sake of most of our readers.

 Though the reading level of this text is suitable for the average 9th-10th grader, this volume can serve the entire family if properly screened for younger audiences (ie. difficult topics such as the Holocaust, the Soviet Gulag system, the dropping of the atom bomb, the War on Terror, etc. should be treated with discretion for all aged students and reserved for the more mature.
 Lessons can be skipped when necessary!)
 It is recommended that students first read Volumes I-III of The Mystery of History, but it is not a prerequisite for enjoying this in-depth study of world history up to modern times.

-Important Note: The Mystery of History Volume IV has been separated by the publisher into two parts for easier manageability.
+*Important Note: The Mystery of History Volume IV has been separated by the publisher into two parts for easier manageability.
 Part I, the Student Reader, comes as a 607-page colorful hardback containing 84 world history lessons.
-Part II, the Companion Guide: Curriculum and Student Activities, comes as a 600+ page download via a special code inside the book.
-If you enjoyed the curriculum options in Volumes I-III, you don’t want to miss the Companion Guide download.
-Also written by Linda Lacour Hobar, this guide helps students retain what they’re learning and contains all the good stuff that families love about The Mystery of History.
+Part II, the Companion Guide, comes with your purchase of the Student Reader as a 600+ page PDF via a one-time download code inside the cover of the book.
+(If you’re the second owner of a Student Reader, and the download code in the book is used or expired, you can purchase a downloadable PDF replacement Companion Guide here.)